 The Chartered Business Valuator (CBV) designation is the foremost credential for professional business valuators in Canada.
 CBVs are experts who quantify the worth of all, or part, of a business or its securities with the ability to determine the value of tangible and intangible assets, including brand and intellectual property.
 They provide business valuation expertise in the areas of compliance, disputes and corporate finance, and notional valuations where a transaction will not take place.
 These are transactions between shareholders or other related parties.

-CBVs are financial professionals who hold this designation granted by The Canadian Institute of Chartered Business Valuators, which is nationally and internationally recognized as the pre-eminent business valuation organization in Canada.
+CBVs are financial professionals who hold this designation granted by The CBV Institute, which is nationally and internationally recognized as the pre-eminent business valuation organization in Canada.
 The opinions of CBVs are respected and recognized by the courts in shareholder, partnership, securities, intellectual property and marital disputes, damage quantification, insurance losses, personal injury claims, patent infringement and breach of contract cases.

 Fairness Opinion is any written communication containing a conclusion as to the fairness of a proposed transaction to securities holders, from a financial point of view.

 Fairness Opinions can be relied upon by the Board of Directors of public and private companies to satisfy the fiduciary obligations that they act honestly and in good faith in the best interests of the corporation to exercise care, diligence and skill regarding a specific proposed transaction.

 A value term commonly used in conjunction with minority shareholder dissent and oppression remedy rights, describing the basis upon which the acquisition price for the minority shares is to be determined.